 - Active Reading form

-- To get a first hand idea of how difficult it would be for a little one to tell the difference between candy and medicine, have your students participate in all of the levels in this SMARTBOARD activity using the website Pills vs Candy.
+- To get a first hand idea of how difficult it would be for a little one to tell the difference between candy and medicine, have your students look at the poster within the article titled “Watch out: These drugs look like candy“.
+You could easily create your own candy or pills comparison activity from the poster.

 - Laundry Safety clip from the American Cleaning Institute